wazuh/wazuh-documentation/source/user-manual/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Wazuh is a comprehensive open source cybersecurity platform.
-Check out the user manual to  find out how to configure and use each of the Wazuh components.
+Check out the user manual to find out how to configure and get the most out of the solution.

 .. _user_manual: